Clerical sex abuse targeted

 BOSTON -- Amid the biggest child-molestation scandal to rock the nation's Roman Catholic

-Church, the Massachusetts state House approved legislation Tuesday requiring clergy to report
+Church, the Massachusetts state House approved legislation Tuesday requiring clergy to report evidence of sexual abuse of children to authorities.

 Clergy would not have to report anything they learned in confession or other usually privileged

 conversations if their religion forbids it.
-A version of the bill passed the Senate in January; the
+A version of the bill passed the Senate in January; the legislation must go back to the Senate for consideration of House amendments.

 The measure, approved overwhelmingly in a voice vote by the House, would extend to

-members of the clergy the mandatory reporting law that applies to teachers, social workers and
+members of the clergy the mandatory reporting law that applies to teachers, social workers and other professionals in Massachusetts.

 In a related development, Vermont's attorney general says he or his staff will meet soon with